Smertnik: Combat record

 Various forms of anti-tank suicide attacks were employed, but the standard-issue close-quarters tactic involved attaching the Type 99 mine to a tank's armour plate and detonating it.
 Japanese infantrymen would close in on enemy tanks carrying the Type 99 Anti-Tank Grenade.
 They would magnetically attach it to the hull, pull the safety pin from the fuse section, and strike the head.
 The grenade would then detonate approximately five seconds later.
 It could also be thrown like a hand grenade.
 When successfully adhered to armour plates, a single grenade offered only about 20mm penetration, and even two stacked grenades provided merely 30mm penetration – hardly devastating.
 However, this proved sufficient against light tanks.
 In Burma alone, six M3A3 tanks were confirmed destroyed within a single month.
 An analysis by the US Army Intelligence Department stated: "In light of recent combat experience in Burma, this report on damage caused by the Type 99 Anti-Armour Grenade clearly indicates that this weapon will become one of the principal threats to Allied tanks posed by Japanese forces."
 Furthermore, the Anti-Armour Grenade was also employed by the Giretsu Airborne Unit during their assault on airfields in Okinawa, proving effective in destroying aircraft.

-By late 1944, as concerns grew over an Allied invasion of the Southwestern Islands including Okinawa, the Deputy Chief of Staff for Logistics at the Army General Staff Headquarters instructed senior staff officers of various armies, including Senior Staff Officer Yahara of the 32nd Army: "Our anti-tank guns are few in number and will be destroyed immediately by the enemy's fierce artillery fire.
+By late 1944, as concerns grew over an Allied invasion of the Southwestern Islands including Okinawa, the Deputy Chief of Staff for Logistics at the Army General Staff Headquarters instructed senior staff officers of various armies, including Senior Staff Officer Hiromichi Yahara of the 32nd Army: "Our anti-tank guns are few in number and will be destroyed immediately by the enemy's fierce artillery fire.
 If the poor fight using the same tactics as the rich, defeat is inevitable."
 Therefore, the Japanese Army devised a 'new patented' anti-tank tactic.
 This involved soldiers carrying improvised explosive devices containing 10 kg of gunpowder and ramming enemy tanks to detonate them.
-Experimental results indicated that this 10 kg charge could destroy any type of enemy tank."
+Experimental results indicated that this 10 kg charge could destroy any type of enemy tank.
 He thus revealed this suicide attack tactic.
 Drawing inspiration from the Kamikaze tactic, the 32nd Army prepared numerous improvised explosive devices: cardboard boxes packed with explosives.
 When Allied forces eventually landed in Okinawa, Japanese soldiers either hurled these improvised explosives at the tracks of American tanks or charged at them, detonating the charges upon impact.
 This suicide tactic proved effective.
 During the fierce Battle of Kaju, these infantry suicide charges destroyed six M4 medium tanks in a single day.
 The US Army's official report noted with caution: "Japanese soldiers carrying explosive boxes, in particular, posed a major threat to (US) tanks."